 It is a Festival that wants to make visible women’s work and standpoint in cinematic creation by showing an international selection of fiction and documentary films made by women.

-For 7 days, female directors, producers and other female industry professionals will be invited to present their work and interact with the public before and after the screenings.
+The 3rd edition will take place from 15th to 26th April 2020 when more than 40 movies from the last two years will be screened.
+During 12 days, female directors, producers and other female industry professionals will be invited to present their work and interact with the public before and after the screenings.

 Training sessions, roundtables and debates will take place with an inclusive approach to the industry: female directors, screenwriters, producers, festival directors, directors of photography, editors, sound engineers, art directors, location managers, scripts, music composers and more.
 This is about cinema created by women.

 It is a Festival promoted by women and men who want to give visibility to the cinematographic work of an important part of the population that does not always manage to reach the public under equal conditions as men do.

 Through three awards, the festival proposes inspiring models for the youngest filmmakers.